About the Future of our Cities

 Petra Roth: We are always thinking about image campaigns.
 This also applies to the euro [our currency] and not just Frankfurt.
 But the campaign really needs to fit our city to convince people.

 Petra Roth: The inner city will be considerably renewed.
 According to proposals from the competition, the Zeil will get a different face, and a cultural mile on Braubachstraße will be created.
-With the Europaviertel, a completely new district is growing alongside the exposition centre, plus the new construction of the European Central Bank in the east.
+With the European District, a completely new district is growing alongside the exposition center, plus the new construction of the European Central Bank in the east.
 Great city planning perspectives are opening up.

 Petra Roth: An economic boom in the city with a unique expanded skyline, making it unmistakable among all other major German, even European, cities.
 A city with a high level of cultural offerings, and a safe and attractive financial metropolis.

-The interview was conducted in 2001.
+The interview was conducted in 2001 by Michael Wutzke.
 Translation by Daniel Kieckhefer.

 Petra Roth (pictured here in 2001) – as Lord Mayor of Frankfurt (1995 until 2012)